KirillBogatikov/java-utils/readme.md

 Data structure based of CSV (comma separated values, RFC 4180).
 Now project contains tools for reading and writing DSV to file or stream.
 See org.projector.dsv package.
 #### 2. String Joiner - CharSequence implementation for simple joining strings with specified delimiter.
 Projector's String Joiner is a analog of java.util.StringJoiner class for platforms without this class (i.e. Android OS).

+## v.
+0.0.4 (Democracy) - IN PROGRESS

+## v.
+0.0.5 (Even better) - SCHEDULING, January - February 2021

+## v.
+0.0.6 (Fierce) - ANNOUNCED, May - June 2021

+# DEVELOPERS!
+#### Make your code clean and nice.
+Comments is not required if your code is simple and clear.
+#### Name your branches correctly!
+For example, branch for issue #6 in milestone "v.
+0.0.4" should be named "v004-6" or "v004-6-dsvtable-tostream"
+#### Write good tests!
+If you can not analyze your code, ask a friend to read changes and find vulnerabilities.
+WE WRITE TESTS FOR ALL CODE!!!
+#### Run your tests!
+All tests will be executed before release on different machines and JDKs.
+Don't pass the responsibility for your code on to other people.
+#### Merge your branches into current dev-branch, such as v0.0.4, v0.0.5, etc. only after pull request!
+You can not approve request itself.
+Help to make our project safe and clean - review code, write comments to request, don't merge branches into master :)